 Darren received his master’s degree in Marriage and Family Therapy from Utah State University.
 He also holds two bachelor’s degrees from the University of Utah in Psychology and Family & Human Development.
 He served on the Utah Association of Marriage and Family Therapy board.
 Years ago, when attending a Fire Fighter’s convention, he was horrified to see that EAPs and Counseling in general have so poorly helped First Responders.
 It became his passion, as the Clinical Director to correct this.
 Since then, he has helped put together a team of former First Responders and other therapists with expertise in this area.
 It isn’t enough to be a great therapist.
 We have to understand the issues of Hypervigilance, the cultural issues and demands of the job.
 And we have to know how to connect with them.
 It has been very rewarding to see for him to see this program development and to see work this team of experts helping those who show up for us.

-Elizabeth received her bachelor's degree from Weber State University, her master’s degree from the University of South Carolina, and her doctorate degree from Walden University.
+Elizabeth received her bachelor’s degree from Weber State University, her master’s degree from the University of South Carolina, and her doctorate degree from Walden University.
 In addition, Elizabeth has certifications in SAP.
-She has experience in play therapy, family therapy, parenting, grief, and autism spectrum disorder.
+She has experiance working with Camille Graham Corrections, Ogden Police Records Department, and Wrangell Police Department.
+Elizabeth does play therapy, family therapy, parenting, grief, and autism spectrum disorder.
+Elizabeth has worked with Catherine Graham Correctional Facility in South Carolina, Ogden Police Department, and Wrangell, Alaska’s First Responder team.
+She has experience in trauma treatment and working with cases of child abuse and sexual assault.
 Elizabeth enjoys working with children, parents, families, older adults, and anyone seeking genuine support/help.
 She enjoys working with each client on identifying what they would like to gain from counseling and how she can best help them meet their goals.
 In her spare time, she enjoys reading, baking, and spending time with family.